There's A Totally Legit Reason You're Feeling Burned Out Over The Christmas Period

-Zoe notes that parents can particularly feel burned out because they try to give their children the perfect Christmas, which is 'impossible', and end up neglecting their own needs.
+Zoe notes that parents can particularly feel burned out because they try to give their children the perfect Christmas, which is 'impossible', and they end up neglecting their own needs.

 “Parents think parental burnout is just a normal consequence of parenting, but it really isn’t.
 Yes, of course you need to put your children first – but you can’t pour from an empty cup.
 So, to give your kids a great Christmas, you need to look after yourself, too.”